 Hand towels see a high traffic of germs as they come in contact with multiple people in the house.
 That’s why they need to be washed frequently.
-If you have kids at home then you should change the towels every day or at least every second day.
+If you have kids at home, you should change these towels every day or at least every second day.

 Do: Always buy hand towels in bulk so you can put out fresh ones every other day.

-Don’t: Hand towels wear out quite quickly because of their frequent use.
-Don’t use them if they feel rough or have a musky odour even after wash.
+Don’t: Use them if they feel rough or have a musky odour even after a wash.